 For more information on how to become licenced, visit the CMRAO website.

 The Registered Condominium Manager (RCM) designation was established in 1983 by ACMO as a way for condominium managers to set themselves apart in an unregulated industry.
 The designation is supported by a rigorous educational program, a series of experience requirements and continuing education that goes beyond minimum licencing requirements.
 The RCM designation is a marker of a serious, well-prepared and dedicated professional committed to achieving and delivering a higher standard of service to their clients.
 A manager who becomes an RCM joins an exclusive group of skilled professionals recognized as experts in their field.
 The RCM is the gold standard in the industry.
-Visit the Earn Your RCM Designation Page for more information.
+Visit the RCM Requirements & Application for more information.

 Over and above the educational and work requirements to become a condo management professional, successful managers possess a variety of soft skills which serve them well, including: